In Appreciation of Labi Siffre

 An admitted “poet first,” Siffre’s lyricism is visceral and deeply intimate.
 Among a series of torch songs, his debut album also tackles generational tensions concerning the social dynamics of the 1960s, with an ever-increasing focus on conscious themes throughout his recording career.
 Societal ills like racism, homophobia, and war were the roots of Siffre’s blistering lyrical content.
 Amplified by his astounding vocal clarity, his lyrics refuse inconspicuousness.
 They also never compete against his remarkable musicality.

-Each song has a way of beautifully blindsiding you with no real predictability of approach.
+Each song has a way of beautifully blindsiding you — there’s no real predictability of approach.
 He has a way of surprising the listener by turning a progression on its head, taking it in a totally unexpected — and always enchanting — direction.
 He masterfully folds irony and humor into his music through a rhythm, a lyrical sentiment, a run on his guitar, or by using brilliant paradoxical concepts.
 There is something daring, fresh, and unabashed about Siffre that makes his music practically addictive.

 There’s also the influence of Siffre’s virtuosity that I find quite apparent, by way of his inclinations for using intricate time signatures, string arrangements, and unpredictable harmonic progressions.
 On a song like “Here We Are,” for example, Siffre’s dreamy vamp-out is reminiscent of the extraordinary Argentinian-Swedish singer-songwriter-guitarist, José González.
-His enchanting “Blue Lady,” is another example of a song that feels like a blueprint for contemporary folk artists like González with its mixture of African percussive elements and multitudinous harmonic nuances.
+His enchanting “Blue Lady,” is another example of a song that feels like a blueprint for contemporary folk artists like González with its mixture of African percussive elements and harmonic genius.

 “The insistence that one should be ‘ethnic’ is endemic, irritating and insulting.”